Updated January 9, 2017

 First – Know the Current State of Crowds

-Here’s the scoop: People are lining up HOURS (3-4 hours) prior to parade time (8:50pm) to hold spots.
-I don’t see this slowing down anytime soon.
+Here’s the scoop: People were lining up HOURS (3-4 hours) prior to parade time to hold spots for Paint the Night.
+I don’t see this slowing down anytime soon, but Main Street Electrical Parade might not be AS crowded.
 There are a few options to avoid this:

 1. See the parade and fireworks from it’s a small world.
 Less crowds and more space.